 - 1–2 tsp olive oil

-Tips for making Gordon Ramsay's Brussel sprouts with pancetta:
+Top tips for making Gordon Ramsay's Brussels sprouts with pancetta

-While many of us skip adding oil to the pan when cooking bacon, it really is essential to add when cooking pancetta.
-Unlike bacon, pancetta takes a moment to heat up in the pan so it doesn’t cook in its own fat as quickly as bacon does.
-The oil helps the meat to not burn in the pan while cooking, so don’t skip it in the recipe.
+Yes, although you can skip adding oil to the pan when cooking bacon, it really is essential to add when cooking pancetta.
+Pancetta takes a moment to heat up in the pan so it doesn’t cook in its own fat as quickly as bacon does.
+You only need a scrap, but a teaspoon of oil helps the meat to not burn, so don’t skip it in this recipe.

 If you're making these sprouts on Christmas Day make sure you make too many so you have cold leftovers for Boxing Day.
 Mash them up with an egg or two and fry on an oiled pan for Brussels with pancetta bubble and squeak.